 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bellaire is worth considering.

-As is often the case in a small village, Bellaire doesn't have a public transportation system that people use for their commute.
+Bellaire is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Bellaire citizens is very high relative to the national average among all cities (21.84%): 37.61% of adults in Bellaire have a bachelor's degree or even advanced degree.
+The population of Bellaire is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.61% of adults in Bellaire have a bachelor's degree or even advanced degree.

 The per capita income in Bellaire in 2022 was $33,681, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $134,724 for a family of four.
 However, Bellaire contains both very wealthy and poor people as well.